zymsbgt/Pterodactyl_Egg_Titanfall_2_Northstar/README.md

-### im drinkings a slurpee rn
+## Docker image for the egg
+`docker.io/zymsbgt/northstar:latest` <br/>
-lmao it works, You need to use the Mounts Feature in Pterodactyl and mount the full Titanfall 2 game @/mnt/titanfall on the container
+So this works, the old repo didn't work though (their Docker image was too outdated and this repo uses Northstar 1.9.2 as of 9 August 2022).
+You'll need to use the Mounts Feature in Pterodactyl and mount the full Titanfall 2 game at `/mnt/titanfall` on the container.
 Also dont forget to enable the mount in the wings conifg on the wings server that will be hosting the files.

-### Get the tiddy falls 2 game.
-quickest way to get the game, is to use steamcmd.sh and fool it to thinkings its a windows machine, login and then download the game to a dir. (all this is in the steamcmd docs)

-./steamcmd.sh +@sSteamCmdForcePlatformType windows +force_install_dir /TF2/ +login *USERNAME* +app_update 1237970 validate +quit

-The above line, downloads titanfall2 and put it in /TF2/ Replace *USERNAME* with your steam username, you will need to have bought the game in order to download it.

-## Docker File??
-Wanna build your own??

-This egg is based off a custom docker image that was built off of https://github.com/pg9182/northstar-dedicated
+## What about the Dockerfile?
+Included in this repository.

-All i did was make sure the user that was created was the Container user.
+All Joey did was make sure the user that was created was the Container user.
-Fuck the entry script etc, the Enviroment variables handle all the server config anyways.
+Turns out no entrypoint script was needed and the Enviroment variables handle all the server config anyways.

-### Egg Vars
+## Egg Vars

-Ive only included Server_Name Server Description, and Server Password as Egg Vars add the others as you wish.
+I've only included Server_Name and Server Descriptionas Egg Vars.
+Feel free to modify the egg to add others if you wish!

 | Environment variable      | Description |